 The Achilles heel of these beliefs is that organizational leaders and supervisors are often under-trained on the best way to get things done through others and therefore tend to over-supervise, focusing their energy on the “what” instead of on the “how.”
 Put more bluntly, they often just don’t know what matters to the people on their team – both professionally and personally – because they’ve never asked.
-This can result in in both intentional and unintentional harassment and discrimination because leaders were simply not aware of the impact of their behaviors and actions.
+This can result in both intentional and unintentional harassment, discrimination, and systemic racism because leaders were simply not aware of the impact of their behaviors and actions.

 Lastly, in their quest to deliver results, leaders sometimes turn a blind eye to how they may be complicit in supporting discrimination and harassment at work, choosing to take an approach of “I don’t see color or gender.”
 Unfortunately, this approach can often result in the leader alienating members of the team because they have chosen to not become aware of an individual or group’s unique needs.
 As one great former leader shared with me, “Steve, if you don’t see color or gender or nationality, you don’t know who’s on your team.”
 His point was spot on.
 Rather than believing leaders should be “color-blind” his advice to me was exactly the opposite.
 Learn about what matters to the people on your team – their motivators, their desires, their sensitivities.
 Only by doing so can you truly be their champion as well as guardian when it comes to issues of harassment or discrimination in the workplace.

 To better understand how the question of “right or effective” might be impacting incidents of harassment or discrimination in your organization, consider asking these follow-up questions:

 - What’s one thing senior leadership is doing that makes you feel better or worse about your future here?